 Counterfeit versions of some of our products may be sold by third parties, which may pose safety risks, may fail to meet consumers' expectations, and may have a negative impact on our business.
 The counterfeiting of pharmaceutical products is a widely reported problem for pharmaceutical manufacturers, distributors, retailers and consumers in the U.S., which is our largest market.
 Such counterfeiting may take the form of illicit producers manufacturing cheaper and less effective counterfeit versions of our products, or producing imitation products containing no active ingredients, and then packaging such counterfeit products in a manner, which makes them look like our products.
-If incidents occurred in which such products prove to be ineffective, or even harmful, to the individuals who used them, consumers and our customers might not buy our products out of fear that they might be ineffective or dangerous counterfeits.
+If incidents occurred in which such products prove to be ineffective or dangerous counterfeits.
 In addition, sales of counterfeit products could reduce sales of our legitimate products, which could have a material negative impact on our sales and net income.
+Further, we are required to notify FDA and certain trading partners upon determining that a product is counterfeit or otherwise illegitimate.